Luc1fer666/Discord_project/README.md

 # Discord Werewolf
-Discord Werewolf is a bot that runs the game Werewolf (Mafia) on Discord.
-It is written in Python using discord.py.
-You can find me on Discord as belungawhale#4813.
+Discord Werewolf is a bot that runs the game Werewolf (Mafia)

 ## Setting the bot up
 Clone this repository and fill in the fields inside config.py.
 To change some settings, edit settings.py.
 This bot requires at least Python 3.5 to run.